Operations

 Model Groups

 Model Groups are curated sets of AI models that can be bound to any AI tool in the platform.
-Instead of configuring a single model per assistant or tool, a Model Group defines an ordered list of models — the first model in the list is the primary (default), and the remaining models form the automatic fallback chain.
+Instead of configuring a single model per assistant or tool, a Model Group defines an ordered list of models — the first model is the primary (default), and the remaining models form the automatic fallback chain.

 Curated sets of AI models.
 Bind a group to an assistant's model selector; the user then picks one model from the group per chat session.
 Order matters; the first model is the primary / default.